 Unsalted butter: Omit the salt if you are using salted butter, but It’s best to use unsalted butter.
 Use the butter while chilled; it gives an amazing texture to the English Scones.

-Egg: One large egg to give a good lift and color.
+Egg: One large egg to give a good lift and colour.

-Vanilla: I love the flavor, but you can use lemon or orange zest.
+Vanilla: I love the flavour, but you can use lemon or orange zest.

 How to make English Scones from Scratch?

 Making the scones takes a few minutes so you can quickly prepare the dough in the morning and make fresh homemade scones for breakfast!